Mythical Museum Ramón Elías

 The Mythical Museum Ramón Elías (Museo Mitológico Ramón Elías), called honoring its founder, is a mythology museum in Capiatá, Paraguay.

-This museum evokes memories from Paraguay ancestors and at the same time is a calling out to maintain in the Paraguayan culture the presence of myths.
+This museum evokes memories from Paraguay's ancestors and at the same time is a calling out to maintain in the Paraguayan culture the presence of myths.

 The founder

 Ramón Elías was born November 10, 1929.
 His father was Don José Elías (Arab) and his mother was Doña Francisca Fernández (Paraguayan).

 His Elementary School was in Concepción, and his Secondary School in the capital city Asunción.

 During his childhood, he was interested in sports, especially basketball, he promoted basket in Capiatá and was also one of the most popular players in Capiatà League.

 On September 25, 1954, he married Elsa Agueda, Salvador Céspedes Valdez and Petrona Gamarra Gaona's daughter.
 They had six children.

 He was very good at painting so was given a scholarship at Escuela de Bellas Artes from Asunción.
 He also restored antiquities, through researches and recompilations, one of his favorite activities.
 From 1967 to 1972 he was a teacher (drawing and geometry) at Colegio Nacional de Capiatá, he also made the seal office of the Municipalidad.

 Ramón Elías made native masks combining different kinds of ingredients.
 His masks were put on view at the Dirección de Turismo in Paraguay in May 1966 and La Casa Paraguaya in Buenos Aires, Argentina.

 Since he was a very curious person and had a researcher spirit, he travelled all the small towns in the interior of the country looking for antiquities which were bought and restored to be sold.
 During that time he met many elderly people, who knew a lot of historic memories about tales of magic characters.
 That was the time when he got into the world of mystery about myths and dedicated himself to interpret and make people know through fantastic sculptures.
 Don Ramón Elías is considered the father of the images of Paraguayan myths the same that long ago were found only in Paraguayan literature.